segmentio/analytics-react/README.md

 Once you've added a few track calls, **you're done**!
 You've successfully installed `Analytics.js` tracking.
 Now you're ready to see your data in the Segment dashboard, and turn on any destination tools. 🎉

 ## 🎓 Advanced
 Once you've mastered the basics, here are some advanced use cases you can apply with Segment.

 ### Track Calls for Error Logging
 You can also use `track` calls to log errors, using a higher-order component such as `ErrorBoundary` to wrap around child components.
 Then, when an error occurs you log the error with `track` and gracefully display the appropriate child component.
-In this example, when an error is caught by `componentDidCatch`, we set the state, `track` the error, and the `ErrorComponent` will be rendered.
+In this example, when an error is caught by `componentDidCatch`, we set the state, `track` the error, and then the `ErrorComponent` will be rendered.

 ```JSX
 export default class ErrorBoundary extends Component {